 What Exactly is Fusarium and Why Does It Threaten Your Greens?

 That unwanted guest on your greens is likely a disease called Microdochium Patch, more famously known by its older name, Fusarium Blight.
 Depending on the time of year, you might also hear it called Pink Snow Mold if it appears as the snow melts in late winter.
-At its heart, it’s a turfgrass disease caused by the fungus Microdochium nivale, a pathogen that absolutely loves the cool, wet conditions found in autumn, winter, and early spring.
+At its heart, it’s a turfgrass disease caused by the fungus Microdochium nivale, a pathogen that loves the cool, wet conditions found in autumn, winter, and early spring.

 Think about the weather during those seasons: frequent dew, lingering rain, overcast skies, and temperatures hovering between 32°F and 60°F (0-15°C).
 Those are the perfect conditions for this fungus to wake up and start attacking your grass.
 The problem with Fusarium isn't just cosmetic.
 When this fungus takes hold, it attacks the crown of the grass plant, killing it and leaving behind damaged turf.
 These patches create an uneven, unpredictable putting surface full of scars and small depressions.
 The result?
 Putts that bounce and wander off-line, ruining the integrity of the game.
 If left untreated, the damage can take a long time to heal, significantly impacting playability well into the better playing weather of summer.